evolv-ai/env-integrations/metrics/README.md

 The main requirements for the config are objects indexed by a context attribute where the objects contain `source` and `key`.

 ### when
+The `when` attribute contains a regular expression as a string and the parent metric's value must pass the regular expression before the current metric or any of its decendents are applied.

+### action
 There are two values that are valid to bind to an `action` field.
 The default is `bind` and specifies that the goal of the metric is to bind a value to an attribute in the context.
 The alternative value for `action` is `event` that indicates that the metric is intended to be recorded as an event.

 ### source & key